 What Are Some Defenses Against Federal Firearms Charges?

-An experienced defense attorney will raise a number of defenses.
+An experienced Los Angeles federal crimes lawyer will raise a number of defenses.
 The strategy for your case will depend on the specific gun offense with which you are charged.
 Common arguments against gun charges include:

 - Lack of evidence